-This course intends to explore the evangelistic praxis of Jesus and of the Church in the New Testament in search for integral paradigms for the contemporary practice of evangelism.
-Students will be encouraged to develop a model of evangelism that is grounded in the missio Dei and a faithful understanding of the gospel as well as culturally and contextually relevant.
+This course will explore the evangelistic praxis of Jesus and of the New Testament church in search for integral paradigms for the contemporary practice of evangelism.
+Special attention will be given to the understandings of evangelism in the life and teaching of Jesus and in the ministry and theology of Paul.
+Students will be encouraged to construct their own theology of evangelism grounded in the missio Dei and a faithful understanding of the gospel; and to develop a biblically grounded and contextually relevant model of evangelism.
+This course will combine lectures, class discussions, case studies, and student presentations.
 [3 credit hours.
 Instructor: Dr. Joon-Sik Park.
 Frequency: Even springs.
 Prerequisite: ME570, ME580, or ME590.]